savannahmarshall/Note-Taker/README.md

 # Note-Taker

 ## Description
-This application is used to write and save notes by using and Express.js backend.
+This application is used to write and save notes.

 ### Key Learnings:
 * **Express:** Utilize Express.js and nodejs simultaneously.